Duck DAO (DLP Duck Token Reaches Market Capitalization of $10.88 Million (DUCK)

-Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded 60.9% lower against the dollar during the 24 hour period ending at 22:00 PM ET on February 18th.
-Duck DAO (DLP Duck Token has a total market cap of $10.88 million and $3.01 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last day.
-During the last week, Duck DAO (DLP Duck Token has traded 8.7% lower against the dollar.
-One Duck DAO (DLP Duck Token coin can currently be bought for approximately $0.35 or 0.00000905 BTC on major exchanges.
+Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded 60.9% lower against the US dollar during the 24-hour period ending at 16:00 PM E.T. on February 20th.
+Duck DAO (DLP Duck Token has a total market capitalization of $10.88 million and approximately $3.01 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
+One Duck DAO (DLP Duck Token coin can currently be purchased for $0.35 or 0.00000905 BTC on cryptocurrency exchanges.
+In the last seven days, Duck DAO (DLP Duck Token has traded 8.7% lower against the US dollar.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.